Ecclesiastical History of the English People: Assessment and influence

 The Historia Ecclesiastica was copied often in the Middle Ages, and about 160 manuscripts containing it survive.
 About half of those are located on the European continent, rather than in the British Isles.
 Most of the 8th- and 9th-century texts of Bede's Historia come from the northern parts of the Carolingian Empire.
 This total does not include manuscripts with only a part of the work, of which another 100 or so survive.
 It was printed for the first time between 1474 and 1482, probably at Strasbourg.

 Modern historians have studied the Historia extensively, and a number of editions have been produced.
 For many years, early Anglo-Saxon history was essentially a retelling of the Historia, but recent scholarship has focused as much on what Bede did not write as what he did.
 The belief that the Historia was the culmination of Bede's works, the aim of all his scholarship, a belief common among historians in the past, is no longer accepted by most scholars.

 The Historia Ecclesiastica has given Bede a high reputation, but his concerns were different from those of a modern writer of history.
 His focus on the history of the organization of the English church, and on heresies and the efforts made to root them out, led him to exclude the secular history of kings and kingdoms except where a moral lesson could be drawn or where they illuminated events in the church.
 In the early Middle Ages, the Anglo-Saxon Chronicle, Historia Brittonum, and Alcuin's Versus de patribus, regibus et sanctis Eboracensis ecclesiae all drew heavily on the text.

 Likewise, the later medieval writers William of Malmesbury, Henry of Huntingdon, and Geoffrey of Monmouth used his works as sources and inspirations.
 Early modern writers, such as Polydore Vergil and Matthew Parker, the Elizabethan Archbishop of Canterbury, also utilized the Historia, and his works were used by both Protestant and Catholic sides in the Wars of Religion.

 Some historians have questioned the reliability of some of Bede's accounts.
-One historian, Charlotte Behr, asserts that the Historia's account of the arrival of the Germanic invaders in Kent should be considered as current myth, not history.
-Historian Tom Holland writes that "When, in the generations that followed Alfred, a united kingdom of England came to be forged, it was Bede's history that provided it with a sense of ancestry that reached back beyond its foundation."
+Peter Heather comments that the history is "a magnificent tour-de-force - but it is not remotely the full story".
+Tom Holland writes that "When, in the generations that followed Alfred, a united kingdom of England came to be forged, it was Bede's history that provided it with a sense of ancestry that reached back beyond its foundation."